cj1128/handmade-hero/README.md

 ## Game Programming

 - Every memory allocation should go through a macro, it will make the debugging much easier.

-### Premultiplied Alpha
+- `Premultiplied Alpha`: check day 83 for more details.

-Check day 83 for more details.
+- `Gamma Correction`: check day 94 for more details.

 ## Windows Programming